datacite/blog/_posts/2016-08-24-announcing-new-application-developer.md

 ## Can you tell us a bit more about this PhD work on incentivizing research data sharing?

-There is been published work in Social Psychology and Behavioural Economics that indicates that small changes in web interfaces (and other mediums) can help or bias users’ decision-making.
+There is been published work in Social Psychology and Behavioural Economics that indicates that small changes in web interfaces (and other mediums) can help or bias users' decision-making.
 My work tested the use of these Behavioural Economics models in researchers (i.e. users) that self-deposit data in a data repository.
-Specifically, we attempted to help or bias researchers’ decision-making toward following more open access practices when it comes to depositing their data online.
-My work has shown that these kind of interventions are a useful tool for data repository designers looking to promote good sharing practices into their users with minor tweaks.
+Specifically, we attempted to help or bias researchers' decision-making toward following more open access practices when it comes to depositing their data online.
+[My work](http://dl.acm.org/citation.cfm?doid=2783446.2783605) has shown that these kind of interventions are a useful tool for data repository designers looking to promote good sharing practices into their users with minor tweaks.

 ## What interested you in the job at DataCite?
 Any particular problems that you would like to work on?